 Low pile carpet remnant

-Because I never throw anything away—I had this roll of scrap carpet in the basement just waiting for a purpose.
+Because I never throw anything away—I had this roll of scrap carpet in the basement just waiting for a purpose--like this DIY dog ramp.

 Trim carpet to size